Exit prior to the semester start through the first week of classes

 Students who find that they must withdraw from the University after the drop/add week:

-For one or more courses, but not all, please submit the Single Course Withdrawal form
+For one or more courses, but not all, please submit the Single Course Withdrawal form (Now open for SUMMER 2022)

 For all courses, please submit the Complete Withdrawal form